derek-b/derek-b.github.io/index.md

 ### Recent Appearances
-Voices of the ElePHPant  - I had a great conversation with [Cal Evans](https://twitter.com/CalEvans) for his podcast "Voices of the ElePHPant".
-Please check it out at (https://t.co/VrxGJyiRz8).
+Voices of the ElePHPant  - I had a great conversation with [Cal Evans](https://twitter.com/CalEvans) for his podcast [Voices of the ElePHPant] (https://t.co/VrxGJyiRz8).

 ## Writing
 ### Print
-php[arch]
+You can see some of my articles in [PHP Architect](https://www.phparch.com/community/derek-binkley/).
 ### Blogging